breedx-splk/java-ws-stomp/README.md

 the ability to use or see headers with each protocol frame, the envelope that contains messages, and possibly within the message itself!
 Yikes.

-When autoinstrumentation is not sufficient or has not yet been built, we can almost always resort to building manual instrumentation to help out.
+When auto-instrumentation is not sufficient or has not yet been built, we can almost always resort to building manual instrumentation to help out.

-In this session, we will walk through a sample messaging project that does not have comprehensive autoinstrumentation.
+In this session, we will walk through a sample messaging project that does not have comprehensive auto-instrumentation.
 We will roll up our sleeves and implement manual tracing and context propagation that stitches together pub/sub components into a single trace.